I3A-NavSys/navsim/doc/install.md

 3. Run the script `compile_ros_messages.m`.
 It may take several minutes.
 If everything is correct, you should see a message in the MATLAB console saying `Build succeeded`.

-You can find more information about how to compile custom ROS messages [here](https://es.mathworks.com/help/ros/custom-message-support.html?s_tid=CRUX_lftnav).

-   - Set variable **NAVSIM_DIR** with the folder path where your simulation installation resides.
+4. Open the script `NAVSIM_PATHS`, and set variable **NAVSIM_PATH** with the folder path where your simulator installation resides.

-## Running your first simulation
+## Running your first simulation with Matlab connection